Salary Reference / SOC 29-2056 / BLS May 2024

 Vet Tech

 Only DVMs can diagnose, prescribe, and perform surgery.
-If full practice authority matters to you, the DVM is the only path.
+Full practice authority requires the DVM path.

 Phlebotomist$43,6608%Certificate (1 year)